adamrkenny/psa008/README.md

 For more information on the project, visit the [PSA 008 webpage](https://psysciacc.org/psa-008-project-information/).

+Note that the repository contains files related to two separate pilot
+studies: pilot 01 and pilot 02.
+The former was a test of eliciting the minimal group effect when implemented as a survey delivered via Qualtrics to online participants (US participants, n = 207).
+The latter was a means-test of the full procedure of the proposed study (GB and US participants, n = 400).

 ## about [analysis](./analysis) ##

 Most users will prefer to open the relevant Rmd script in rstudio, and